 Dependency syntax provides binary asymmetric relations (e.g., modifications and arguments) between words.
-It is represented by a tree structure with words as nodes, and relations as edges.
-As can be seen from the data conversion process, the dependency syntax provides the location information of the head token in the argument span.
-Therefore, this motivate us to use the dependency tree structure to aid the semantic role labeling.
+It is represented by a tree structure with words as nodes and relations as edges.
+As seen from the data conversion process, the dependency syntax provides the location information of the head token in the argument span.
+This therefore motivates us to use the dependency tree structure to aid semantic role labeling.